D4Delta/DeltaLauncher/README.md

-# DeltaLauncher
+# What is DeltaLauncher ?

-DeltaLauncher is an api that provide classes for updating software, like a game for example.
+DeltaLauncher is an updating framework designed to be simple and usefull.
+It's simple : you create your own gui, you setup your own repository, and you give your launcher to the users.